EVORA-project/evora-ontology/models/docs/clonedNucleicAcid.md

 # Slot: cloned nucleic acid (clonedNucleicAcid)

-_Specification of the terms and parameters for transporting_
+_Specification of the terms and parameters for transporting._